-Should I choose file or file and publish?
+Should I choose file only or file and publish?

-By clicking on ''file only'' the notice or document is filed with the ISE but not published or disseminated to the market i.e. it does not meet any requirements in relation to the publication of regulated information.
-By clicking on "File and Publish document" or "File and Publish PDF document", the ISE will disseminate the announcement through RNS and thereby publish the information to the market.
+By clicking on ''file only'' the notice or document is filed with Euronext Dublin but not published or disseminated to the market i.e. it does not meet any requirements in relation to the publication of regulated information.
+By clicking on "File and Publish document" or "File and Publish PDF document", we will disseminate the announcement through RNS and thereby publish the information to the market.

 Under what circumstances should debt issuers file documents through this platform?

-For debt issuers the filing function on ISEdirect is designed to accommodate issuers who are required to file particular documents with the ISE, typically a requirement described within transaction documentation.
+For debt issuers the filing function on ISEdirect is designed to accommodate issuers who are required to file particular documents with Euronext Dublin, typically a requirement described within transaction documentation.
 Filings of other documentation, including Final Terms, Pricing Supplements, Financial Information and documents to be incorporated by reference should continue to be filed at email@example.com and at the Central Bank of Ireland where necessary.

 Where should I send financial statements for investment funds?